 How to Use the 80 20 Rule in Your Life

-To use the 80 20 Rule in your life, do the following:
+Here’s how you can use the 80 20 Rule in your life:

 - Identify areas in your life where there is an imbalance of results (or where you want to see a change).
 Consider the 8 main life categories, including: relationships, career, finance, health, personal development, environment, fun, and volunteering.